You’ve started your blog and you’re learning more and more about how to make it better all the time.

-Most blogging platforms have their own way of generating permalinks based on their own internal structure.
+Most blogging platforms (especially free blog sites) have their own way of generating permalinks based on their own internal structure.
 But you should always have the opportunity to edit them.

 If your platform doesn’t generate permalinks that follow the rules we’ve mentioned above, take the time to change them.
 The time it takes you to edit your links will be well worth it if it means you’ll have an SEO-friendly permalink that will boost search engine results.